"WRONG WAY" CORRIGAN

-Eighty years ago this week, human error became heroic.
+Eighty years ago this summer, human error became heroic.
 This driven, “can do” nation opened its arms to folly and fallibility.
 Those arms have been open ever since, thanks to “Wrong Way” Corrigan.

 In the dawn’s early light of July 17, 1938, Douglas Corrigan taxied his twin engine plane down a runway in Brooklyn.
 The scene was reminiscent of eleven years earlier when the pilot’s name was Lindbergh.
 But Corrigan, though lucky, was no Lindy.